omeka/plugin-CsvImport/README.md

 delimiters `,` and, for the second file, to check option `Automap column`.
 Note that even you don't use the Automap option, the plugin will try to get matching columns if field names are the same in your file and in the drop-down list.

-Three other files are available with [Csv Import Full]:

 * `test_special_delimiters.csv`: a file to try any delimiters.
 Special delimiters of this file are: